BLSQ/dhis2-taskr/doc/user-manual.md

 ## 10. Accessing multiple dhis2 instances

-Some recipes can access 2 dhis2 for "compare" and "align".
+Some recipes can access 2 dhis2 for "compare" and "align" their metadata.
-This is also possible.
+This is also possible but requires credentials on both dhis2.

 # Getting started